The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 Headaches and fatigue might be a common symptom especially if you aren't eating enough calories.

 Always keep some snacks with you, eat well rounded balanced meals that include protein, carbohydrates and fats, and if you need to, try eating more frequent meals.
-This is the way I eat (3 main meals and 1 or 2 snacks) and it really makes me feel my best and maintain energy levels.
-For you, three bigger meals might be the key, or 5-6 smaller meals, etc. Listen to what your body is telling you during, after, and between meals and honor your hunger, remembering that your energy and intake needs might also change from day to day due to differences in activity levels, your hormonal cycle, and more.
+Each person is different when it comes to meal frequency and size.
+For you, three bigger meals might be the key, or 5-6 smaller meals more often, etc. Listen to what your body is telling you during, after, and between meals and honor your hunger, remembering that your energy and intake needs might also change from day to day due to differences in activity levels, your hormonal cycle, and more.

 Having Acne after Going Vegan